xtaci/gaio/README.md

 By eliminating **one goroutine per one connection scheme** with **Edge-Triggered IO Multiplexing**, the 2KB goroutine stack can be saved, and by restricting delivery order or events, internal **mutual buffer** can be shared for all incoming connections in a `Watcher`.

-## Guarantees
+## Features

 1. Only a fixed number of goroutines will be created per **Watcher**(the core object of this library).
 2. The IO-completion notification on a **Watcher** is sequential, that means buffer can be reused in some pattern.
 3. Non-intrusive design, this library works with `net.Listener` and `net.Conn`. (with `syscall.RawConn` support)
+4. **Amortized context switching cost** for tiny messages, able to handle frequent chat message exchanging.
-4. Support for Linux, BSD.
+5. Support for Linux, BSD.

 ## Conventions